 Compulsory Purchase Orders

-- major road construction projects
+- road construction, alteration or improvement projects

 - restoration of derelict historic buildings